linzhi2013/MitoZ/README_v2.2.md

 thus you can provide MitoZ the raw data (fastq files) from WGS experiments directly.
 In this case, you can use the `all` or `filter` module to perform data filtering.

-Or, you can provide MitoZ the clean data, which have filtered by other tools.
+Or, you can provide MitoZ the clean data, which have been filtered by other tools.

 ## 4.4 Modules support both single-end data and pair-end data